hporro/IncrementalDelaunay/README.md

 * [imgui](https://github.com/ocornut/imgui) - GUI library
 * [GLFW](https://github.com/glfw/glfw) - Window manager library for OpenGL context
 * [tinytest](https://github.com/joewalnes/tinytest) - Simple header only test framework

+## Algorithms implemented

+The following algorithms are implemented in this project:

+* Incremental Delaunay triangulation construction.
+This is a classic algorithm in the literature.
+* Lepp centroid mesh improvement algorithm.
+This algorithm is fully described in the paper called "Terminal triangles centroid algorithms for quality Delaunay triangulation" Authored by Rivara and Diaz.

 ## Authors